Privacy Notice

 Statutory Disclosures

-Sometimes we are duty-bound by laws to disclose information to organisations such as the Care Quality Commission, the Driver and Vehicle Licencing Agency, the General Medical Council, HM Revenue and Customs, and Counter Fraud services.
-In these circumstances we will always try to inform you before we are required to disclose and we only disclose the minimum information that the law requires us to do so.
+Sometimes we are duty bound by laws to disclose information to organisations such as the Care Quality Commission, the Driver and Vehicle Licencing Agency, the General Medical Council, Her Majesty’s Revenue and Customs and Counter Fraud services.
+In these circumstances we will always try to inform you before we are required to disclose and we only disclose the minimum information that the law requires us to do so

 A full list of details including the legal basis, any Data Processor involvement and the purposes for processing information can be found in Appendix A.